umasubra/ExcelJsDocumentation/resources/binding.md

 ### Get Binding

-Get a Binding object properties.
+Get the properties of the Binding object.

 #### Syntax